opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 Jaeger trace data that you can analyze includes span data, as well as service and operation endpoint data.
 Jaeger span data analysis requires some configuration.

-Each time you ingest data for Jaeger, it creates a separate index for that day.
-The Dashboards will show the current index that has a mapping.
+By default, each time you ingest data for Jaeger, it creates a separate index for that day.

 To learn more about Jaeger data tracing, see the [Jaeger](https://www.jaegertracing.io/) open source documentation.

 ## Data Ingestion Requirements

-If you want to see errors in your trace data, you need to set the following ElasticSearch flag to true prior to data ingestion: `--es.tags-as-fields.all=true`.
+To use Trace Analytics with Jaeger data, you need to configure error capability for use with trace analytics.

-Jaeger data that is ingested for OpenSearch needs to have the  flag set for errors.
-If data is not ingested in this format it will not work for trace analytics with OpenSearch.
+Jaeger data that is ingested for OpenSearch needs to have the environment variable ` ES_TAGS_AS_FIELDS_ALL` set to `true` for errors.
+If data is not ingested in this format it will not work for errors and error data will not be available for traces in trace analytics with OpenSearch.

 ### About Data ingestion with Jaeger indexes